Logics-Parsing-Omni Technical Report: Evaluation

-For the Perception (Avg.
-50.53\%), our model excels in signal detection with a leading Location score of 69.58\% among open-weight models, while maintaining robust general entity and text recognition.
 For the Cognition (Avg.
-74.38\%), Logics-Parsing-Omni exhibits exceptional semantic depth.
-Notably, it achieves a state-of-the-art General Caption score of 90.36\%, surpassing even the proprietary Gemini-3-Pro (89.87\%).
+64.37\%), Logics-Parsing-Omni exhibits exceptional semantic depth.
+Notably, it achieves a state-of-the-art General Caption score of 82.60\%, surpassing even the proprietary Gemini-3-Pro (74.14\%).
 This confirms our framework produces logically coherent and factual narratives (Knowledge Ref.
-58.40\%) driven by explicit structured parsing rather than hallucination.
+46.13\%) driven by explicit structured parsing rather than hallucination.

 \paragraph{Graphics.} To rigorously evaluate the perceptual and cognitive capabilities of models on information-dense visual elements, we conduct our evaluation on the Graphics module of OmniParsingBench.
 This subset encompasses two highly structured domains requiring complex spatial and logical deduction: Charts and Geometric Figures.
 Consistent with our overall evaluation framework, we specifically instantiate the Perception and Cognition dimensions for the Graphics module as follows: